soerenschneider/vault-ssh-cli/README.md

 ## Features

-🏭 Sign SSH host public keys
+🏭 Sign SSH host public keys<br/>

-👨‍💻 Sign SSH user public keys
+👨‍💻 Sign SSH user public keys<br/>

-🔗 Read CA from a given Vault ssh mount
+🔗 Read CA from a given Vault ssh mount<br/>

-🛂 Authenticate against Vault using AppRole, (explicit) token or implicit__ auth
+🛂 Authenticate against Vault using AppRole, (explicit) token or _implicit_ auth<br/>

-💻 Both your workstation's CLI and your servers up in the cloud are 1st class citizens
+💻 Both your workstation's CLI and your servers up in the cloud are 1st class citizens<br/>

-⏰ Automatically renews certificates based on its lifetime
+⏰ Automatically renews certificates based on its lifetime<br/>

-🔭 Provides metrics to increase observability for robust automation
+🔭 Provides metrics to increase observability for robust automation<br/>

 ## Why would I need this?